 Wrongful death laws are enacted by individual states, and different localities allow for recovery of varying types of damages.
 An Evergreen Park wrongful death lawyer could provide further information on Illinois laws in this area of personal injury litigation, as well as what you could request compensation for on behalf of yourself, your loved ones, and your deceased loved one.
 If you are eligible to seek damages, a compassionate personal injury attorney could be your strongest ally.
 En Español.

-When someone suffers a death considered to be “wrongful” under Illinois civil law, their loved ones may be able to sue the person whom they believe is responsible for the death.
+When someone suffers a death considered to be “wrongful” under Illinois civil law, such as from a car accident or motorcycle crash, their loved ones may be able to sue the person whom they believe is responsible for the death.
 A widow, widower, or next-of-kin, or a personal representative on their behalf, can file a claim under Illinois’ Wrongful Death Act.

 The claimant can seek compensation for pecuniary injuries, which entails payment for lost money and services that would have been provided by the person who died.
 If there are children of the deceased, the court may award damages for loss of consortium.
 An Evergreen Park lawyer who is familiar with the Wrongful Death Act could discuss these and other available remedies.